nhrones/DWM-ReactiveUI/readme.md

 <br/>

 ## Framework
-This experimental UI framework leverages both _Deno Window Manager_ and a _skia-canvas_ to render a _Graphical User Iinterface_.
+This experimental UI framework leverages both _Deno Window Manager_ and a _skia-canvas_ to render a _Retained-Mode Graphical User Iinterface_.
 All UI is rendered directly to the skia-canvas.
 https://github.com/deno-windowing/dwm
 https://github.com/DjDeveloperr/skia_canvas